-You should demonstrate how the outcomes or results you have identified against the MRFF Measures of Success are relevant and meaningful to the goal and aims of the Initiative.
+You should demonstrate how the outcomes or results you have identified against the MRFF Measures of Success are relevant and meaningful to the goal and aims of the Initiative and the TTRA Research Plan.

 5.2.
 Assessment Criterion 2 - Project methodology (30% weighting)